 Once you have your supplies, it’s time to play!

-There are different directions you could choose to take when creating your art journal.
+There are different directions you could choose to take when creating or designing your art journal.
 Different concepts, if you will.

-- You could create an overarching theme for your entire journal, such as making your journal themed around travel or say, the 1960’s.
-(More theme ideas in a sec.)
+- You could create an overarching theme for your entire journal, such as designing your journal themed around travel or say, the 1960s.
+(More theme ideas in a moment.)

 - You could split your journal into sections for different themes.
 For example; trees, fairies, and magic.

-- Or you could have no overall theme, and simply make each page its own subject.
+- Or you could have no overall theme, and simply make each page its own unique design.

-No matter how you plan out or don’t plan out your creation, know that there is no right or wrong in creating an art journal.
+Remember that no matter how you plan out or don’t plan out your creation, know there is no right or wrong to start an art journal.
 You can make each page as simple or complex in design as you desire.

-*Tip: Don’t overthink the process when you start an art journal.
+Don’t overthink the process when you start an art journal.
 Express yourself freely.
-And don’t be afraid to make design decisions even if you feel like a beginner- just go for it!
+And don’t be afraid to make design decisions even if you feel like a beginner.
+Just go for it!

 - Nature- Ocean, tropical, forest, flowers, trees, animals, crystals.